getodk/docs/odk1-src/aggregate-intro.rst

 .. _aggregate-introduction:

-:dfn:`ODK Aggregate` is the original ODK server.
-We now encourage using :doc:`ODK Central <central-intro>` which has been developed to address many of the challenges reported by Aggregate users.
-However, we know that switching may not be immediately practical so we intend to continue providing this documentation.

-Aggregate is an open source Java application that stores, analyzes, and presents :doc:`XForm <form-design-intro>` survey data collected using :doc:`collect-intro` or other :doc:`OpenRosa-compliant applications <openrosa>`.
+:dfn:`ODK Aggregate` is an open source Java application that stores, analyzes, and presents :doc:`XForm <form-design-intro>` survey data collected using :doc:`collect-intro` or other :doc:`OpenRosa-compliant applications <openrosa>`.
 It supports a wide range of data types, and is designed to work well in any hosting environment.

 With Aggregate, data collection teams can: